JiexingQi/Text-Classification-in-the-Wild-A-Large-Scale-Long-Tailed-Name-Normalization-Dataset/code/bert/Readme.md

 The implementation for this are briefly introduced as follows:

-## Fine-tune with resampling/reweighting strategy
+## Fine-tune with resampling strategy
-**train.py** is the main file for fine-tune.
+**Original/fine_tune.py** is the main file for fine-tune.
 It can be used by setting some parameters easily.
 It is listed as follows:
 ```
-# Resampling and Reweighting rate
+# Resampling rate
 # RS=1 means no Resampling
-# RW=0 means no Reweighting
 RS_EXP = 0.3
-RW_EXP = 0
 # Model_path is the checkpoint path of pretrained model,If it is empty, the bert-uncased-base(From Huggingface Transformer) model will be used.
 Model_path = '../checkpoint/epoch_2'
 # EPOCH_NUM is number of epochs